Payette National Forest

 The Weiser Ranger District plans to apply fire to approximately 1,200 acres in the Robinson project area (22 miles north of Weiser).

-The Krassel Ranger District plans to apply fire to approximately 5,500 acres within the Bald Hill project area (west and east of Yellow Pine); 3,800 acres in the Four Mile project area along the South Fork of the Salmon River near Reed Ranch and Poverty Flat camp ground (Approximately 18 miles east of McCall); and 70 acres around Krassel Work Center.
+The Krassel Ranger District plans to apply fire to approximately 5,500 acres within the Bald Hill project area (east of Yellow Pine); 3,800 acres in the Four Mile project area along the South Fork of the Salmon River near the 4 mile camp ground (Approximately 18 miles east of McCall); and 70 acres around Krassel Work Center.

 Trail heads and roads that lead into these areas will be posted with caution signs and a map of the prescribed burn locations.
 Fire personnel will work closely with the Idaho/Montana Airshed Group, the National Weather Service, and the Idaho Department of Environmental Quality to ensure that smoke impacts are minimized.
 The decision to ignite on any given day will depend on favorable weather conditions and the need to reduce smoke effects as much as possible.
 Smoke from these prescribed fires will be much less than what would be expected from a wildfire.
 If smoke concentrations approach air quality standards fire ignition may be delayed until air quality improves.
 Residual smoke may be visible for up to 2 weeks following ignition, but most of the smoke from the fires is anticipated to dissipate 1-2 days after ignition.